 - The IRS/State might have deducted these amounts from your refund:

 - Delinquent federal or state taxes

 - Past-due non-tax federal debts, like student loans

 You should receive a notice explaining the mistake or any adjustments made to your refund.
 The notice should include explanations of deductions for prior debts.
-Since your refund check and the notice come from different IRS locations, you might receive the explanation after you receive the refund check.
+Since your refund check and the notice come from different IRS/State locations, you might receive an explanation after you receive the refund check.